FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Related Work

-\textbf{Text Image Synthesis:} Image synthesis and rendering have been intensively researched in the realm of computer graphics~\cite{debevec2008rendering}.
-Text image synthesis is regarded as a data augmentation technique in the context of text identification and detection.
-For instance, while Gupta et al. ~\cite{gupta2016synthetic} design a powerful engine to produce synthetic text images, Jaderberg et al. ~\cite{jaderberg2014synthetic}. employ a word generator to create synthetic word images.
-The goal of text image synthesis is to insert texts in areas of a background image that have semantically significant content.
-However, the realism of synthesized text images is affected by a number of parameters, including font size, perspective, and illumination.
-In order to solve this problem, Zhan et al. ~\cite{zhan2018verisimilar} integrate semantic coherence, visual attention, and adaptive text presentation.
-The synthesized images are visually accurate, but they differ dramatically from actual photographs in a number of ways, such as the fact that the text and backdrop images have fewer font options.
+\textbf{Text Image Synthesis:} Image synthesis and rendering have been extensively studied in computer graphics~\cite{debevec2008rendering}.
+Text image synthesis serves as a data augmentation technique for text identification and detection.
+Gupta et al.\cite{gupta2016synthetic} developed an engine to produce synthetic text images, while Jaderberg et al.\cite{jaderberg2014synthetic} created a word generator for synthetic word images which had immense influence in domain-generalized scene text spotting tasks~\cite{das2024diving, das2024harnessing, das2024fasttextspotter}.
+The aim of text image synthesis is to insert text into semantically significant areas of a background image.
+However, factors such as font size, perspective, and illumination affect the realism of synthesized text images.
+To address this, Zhan et al.~\cite{zhan2018verisimilar} integrated semantic coherence, visual attention, and adaptive text presentation, achieving visually accurate but still distinguishable synthetic images with limited font options.
+Recently, Biswas et al.~\cite{Biswas_2024_CVPR} proposed an approach to generate synthetic documents with relevant text content with variable fonts.

-To get over these restrictions, recent studies have looked into GAN-based picture synthesis algorithms.
-In order to achieve synthesis realism in both geometry and appearance spaces, Zhan et al.~\cite{zhan2019spatial} present a spatial fusion GAN that combines a geometry synthesizer with an appearance synthesizer.
-The stylistic degree of glyphs can be controlled by Yang et al.'s~\cite{yang2019controllable} framework using an adjustable parameter, whereas GA-DAN~\cite{zhan2019ga} simultaneously models cross-domain shifts in both geometry and appearance spaces.
-Additionally, MC-GAN~\cite{azadi2018multi} is introduced for font style transfer in the set of letters from A to Z, and Wu et al.~\cite{wu2019editing}. offer an end-to-end trainable style retention network to edit the text in natural photos.
+To address these restrictions, recent studies have explored GAN-based picture synthesis algorithms.
+Zhan et al.\cite{zhan2019spatial} introduced a spatial fusion GAN that combines a geometry synthesizer with an appearance synthesizer for realistic synthesis in both geometry and appearance spaces.
+Yang et al.'s\cite{yang2019controllable} framework allows control over glyph styles using an adjustable parameter, while GA-DAN~\cite{zhan2019ga} models cross-domain shifts in geometry and appearance.
+MC-GAN~\cite{azadi2018multi} facilitates font style transfer for letters A to Z, and Wu et al.\cite{wu2019editing} developed an end-to-end trainable style retention network for editing text in natural photos.
+Although diffusion models\cite{dhariwal2021diffusion, rombach2022high, zhang2023adding} have shown impressive generation capabilities, they struggle with precise text rendering.
+TextDiffuser~\cite{chen2023textdiffuser} addresses this by using a customized text dataset with OCR annotations, creating visually appealing text coherent with backgrounds.
+However, this approach relies on expensive OCR tools and paired image-text data, making it less ideal for real-world text editing.